Child’s Pose (Balasana)- steps/Benefits/Contradiction

 - Keep the respiration normal and focus over there for conscious breathing.

-- For active Balasana, stretch the hands forwards over the head and lengthen the tailbone backward.
+- For the active pose, stretch the hands forwards over the head and lengthen the tailbone backward.

 Avoid practicing Balasana during- knee injury, diarrhea, and pregnancy